-Wild camping in the UK and Ireland – helpful tips
+Wild Camping in the UK and Ireland

-What is wild camping?
+What is Wild Camping?

 Is it legal?

-Wild camping is only legal in England and Wales if you have been granted permission by the landowner – and every bit of land in these countries is owned by somebody!
-The National Parks Authority forbid wild camping within any National Parks of England and Wales.
+- Wild camping is only legal in England and Wales if you have been granted permission by the landowner and every bit of land is owned by a private individual.

 - Park up late and leave early.